Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 This is a quadratic inequality in $t$,

 where the constants $a,b,c$ are as in \eqref{eq:parabolic_inequality_constants}.
 Note that since $a_1 \neq c_1$ and $b_2 \neq 0$, the coefficient $a$ is \emph{strictly} negative.
-Therefore, a necessary and sufficient condition for the existence of a (real-valued) solution $t$ to the inequality in \eqref{eq:parabolic_inequality} is for the discriminant being non-negative:
+Therefore, a necessary and sufficient condition for the existence of a (real-valued) solution $t$ to the inequality in \eqref{eq:parabolic_inequality} is for the discriminant to be non-negative:

 A direct calculation shows that

 where $F_1$ is defined as in \eqref{eq:definition_of_F}.
 This condition is the same as the condition in \eqref{eq:condition3} which completes the proof of \thrmref{thm:extention_does_not_help} for this case.